This project is included in the BHF-IFR Program for the Balkans

 The BHFS team can assist with the organization of additional leisure activities for participants upon request.

-28.07.2017: Afternoon tour of Bansko (including the Historic Museum and Downtown Quarter).
-The excursion is covered by the admission fee.
+15 July - Afternoon tour of Bansko (including the Historic Museum and Downtown Quarter).
+The excursion is covered by the reimbursement payment.

-12-13.08.2017: Tour of the ancient Philippi (UNESCO World Heritage Site) and the Aegean coastal town of Kavala, Greece (optional).
-Students participating in the BHF-IFR Program for the Balkans will be able to visit the Greece for free.
-Participation in this excursion is open to the rest of the students for an additional fee.
+22 & 23 July - Tour of the ancient Philippi (UNESCO World Heritage Site) and the Aegean coastal town of Kavala, Greece (optional).
+Students participating in the BHF-IFR Program for the Balkans will be able to visit Greece for free.
+Participation in this excursion is open to all the students for an additional fee.

 Departure.
 Check-out by 12.00 pm